anashank/snakeCHIPcorrelation/README.md

 # Before running
-In the `config.yaml` file you should include details of samples to be analyzed parameters for obtaining the required plots using deeptools.
-Refer deeptools documentation for further details (https://deeptools.readthedocs.io/en/develop/content/tools/plotHeatmap.html)
+In the `config.yaml` file you should include details of samples to be analyzed and parameters for obtaining the required plots using deeptools.
+Refer deeptools documentation for further details.

 ### Dependiencies